What is organizational structure?

 Faster decision making

-When your company’s team members can interact more successfully, your company’s overall communication improves, and that will result in faster decision-making.
+When your company’s team members can interact more successfully, your company’s overall communication improves, resulting in faster decision-making.

 Multiple business locations